-Here’s what you need to know about payday loans and lending in Connecticut.
+Here’s what you need to know about payday loans in Connecticut.

-Being short on cash or stuck between a rock and a hard place financially can lead you to consider a payday loan.
+Being short on cash is like being stuck between a rock and a hard place, and you might be considering a payday loan.
 Take a look through this guide to get a good idea about payday lending in Connecticut.

 What other options do I have if I need extra cash in Connecticut?

 Although payday loans aren’t an option, there are other alternatives.

 - Consolidate your debt.
 If you have multiple loans at high interest rates, consider taking out a debt consolidation loan.
 Although our article focuses on getting out of a payday loan debt cycle, the information does apply to any debt you may be in.